-PTO driven air compressors also tend to be fairly simple to install, which can save upfitters dozens of labour hours and reduce the purchase cost for operators or fleet managers.
+PTO driven air compressors also tend to be reasonably simple to install, saving upfitters dozens of labor hours and reducing the purchase cost for owners or fleet managers.
 With so many advantages, it’s little surprise that PTO air compressors are becoming an industry favorite.

 Vehicles Compatible With PTO Driven Air Compressors

-PTO driven air compressors are somewhat sophisticated systems because they are designed to integrate with specific vehicles and applications.
+PTO driven air compressors are somewhat sophisticated systems designed to integrate with specific vehicles and applications.
 As a result, not all vehicles are compatible with a PTO system.
 Air compressor manufacturers have focused on two of the most common diesel work trucks: